-Ferguson's interest in the West originated from a congressional appointment to the Air Force Academy in Colorado Springs.
+Ferguson's interest in the West originated from a trip to Colorado Springs after a congressional appointment to the United States Air Force Academy.
 During the year before he was to begin at the academy, he attended Eastern Illinois University.
 After studying for an Eastern Illinois debate team, Ferguson concluded he did not support the Vietnam War and therefore ignored the academy appointment.
-However, he realized he liked the West on a trip to Colorado Springs.
 Thus he attended BYU from 1966 to 1969, when he received a B.A. in psychology.
 Although not a member of the dominant Mormon faith, Ferguson had a good experience at BYU.
-While an undergraduate he married an Illinois girl and had two children.
+While an undergraduate he married an Illinois girl and together they had two children.
 2

 Ferguson's involvement in BYU's student association, ASBYU, was the reason he did not return home as initially planned.
 As an ASBYU vice-president, he made contacts in the community which led to job opportunities after graduation.
-3 Over the next several years he worked as an account executive, Job Corps counselor, and was the manager and sole proprietor of Medexam, which provided physical exams and other basic tests, such as X-rays and EKGs.
+3 Over the next several years he worked as an account executive, Job Corps counselor, and manager and sole proprietor of Medexam, which provided physical exams and other medical tests like X-rays and EKGs.
 He also participated in the Provo Chamber of Commerce and the Utah Valley Industrial Development Association.
 4

 In November 1977 Ferguson won an upset victory as Provo mayor over the incumbent Russell D. Grange.
 In November 1981 he defeated challenger M. Wayne Hillier by a more than two-to-one margin and thus served a second term in office.
 He lost his bid for a third term in the 1985 election to Joe Jenkins.
 5